tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 used to limit the exposure of keys in these cases.

 However, short-lived certificates need to be renewed more frequently than long-lived certificates.
-If an external CA is unable to issue a certificate in time to replace a deployed certificate, the server would no longer be able to present a valid certificate to clients.
+If an external Certification Authority (CA) is unable to issue a certificate in time to replace a deployed certificate, the server would no longer be able to present a valid certificate to clients.
 With short-lived certificates, there is a smaller window of time to renew a certificates and therefore a higher risk that an outage at a CA will negatively affect the uptime of the TLS-fronted service.

-Typically, a (D)TLS server uses a certificate provided by some entity other than the operator of the server (a "Certification Authority" or CA) {{!RFC8446}}
+Typically, a (D)TLS server uses a certificate provided by some entity other than the operator of the server (a CA) {{!RFC8446}}
 {{!RFC5280}}.
 This organizational separation makes the (D)TLS server operator dependent on the CA for some aspects of its operations, for example: